-Illumina is dedicated to making tangible contributions to reduce hunger, malnutrition, and poverty.
+Illumina is dedicated to making tangible contributions to the agricultural community, with the goal of reducing hunger, malnutrition, and poverty.
 We are committed to enabling groundbreaking research that will result in increased sustainability, productivity, and nutritional density of agricultural species.

-The Illumina Agricultural Greater Good Sequencing Grant Program is designed to help identify measures that can increase crop yields and improve livestock welfare and productivity to alleviate poverty and hunger in the developing world.
+Through the Illumina Greater Good Sequencing Grant Program, we are collaborating with the agricultural community to support research into creating a sustainable, nutritious food supply.
+The grant program is designed to help identify measures that can increase crop yields and improve livestock welfare and productivity to alleviate poverty and hunger in the developing world.

-The grant program is open to basic researchers in agrigenomics at academic, government, or nonprofit institutions.
-Priority will be given to researcher that increases sustainability, productivity, and nutritional density of the world’s food supply.
+The grant program is open to basic researchers in agrigenomics at academic or nonprofit institutions.
+Priority will be given to research that increases sustainability, productivity, and nutritional density of the world’s food supply.

-In 1000 words or less provide an overview, statement of work, and describe the impact of your research.
+In 1000 words or less, provide an overview, a statement of work, and a description of the impact of your research.
 You may also include up to three figures, with legends, and a list of citations (not included in the word count).

-Submissions will be judged by a team of Illumina scientists and executives.
+A team of Illumina scientists and executives will judge all submissions.
 Each submission will be judged based on our view of how well the entry reflects scientific merit, innovation, and fit with the values of the Illumina Agricultural Greater Good Initiative.

 University Bari, Italy and International Camel Consortium for Genetic Improvement and Conservation (ICC-GIC)